sainavaneet/Advanced-Git/README.md

 stash@{0}: On features/notes :WIP: README update

 ```

-- if we add the changes in the different branch the stashed will be still available for the orginal branch unless we add them in the same branch

 ### We can also publish stash as a new branch
 ```

 git stash branch features/stashed-files stash@{0}